-INDES NÉERLANDAISES ET MALAISIE
+ÉGYPTE ET MALAISIE

-Arrangement relatif à l'échange des colis postaux, et règlement d'exécution y annexé.
-Signés à Bandoeng, le 19 février 1935, et à Kuala-Lumpur, le 26 février 1935.
+Arrangement entre l'Administration des postes de l'Egypte et l'Administration des postes de la Malaisie relatif à l'échange direct des colis postaux, et règlement d'exécution y annexé.
+Signés au Caire, le 1^{er} février 1936, et à Kuala-Lumpur, le 29 février 1936.

-NETHERLANDS INDIES AND MALAYA
+EGYPT AND MALAYA

-Agreement concerning the Exchange of Parcel Post, and Detailed Regulations annexed thereto.
-Signed at Bandoeng, February 19th, 1935, and at Kuala Lumpur, February 26th, 1935.
+Agreement between the Post Office of Egypt and the Post Office of Malaya for the Direct Exchange of Parcels by Parcel Post, and Detailed Regulations annexed thereto.
+Signed at Cairo, February 1st, 1936, and at Kuala Lumpur, February 29th, 1936.

-No. 3693. - AGREEMENT 1 BETWEEN THE POST OFFICE OF MALAYA AND THE POST OFFICE OF THE NETHERLANDS INDIES CONCERNING THE EXCHANGE OF PARCEL POST.
-SIGNED AT BANDOENG, FEBRUARY 19TH, 1935, AND AT KUALA LUMPUR, FEBRUARY 26TH, 1935.
+No. 3931. - AGREEMENT 1 BETWEEN THE POST OFFICE OF EGYPT AND THE POST OFFICE OF MALAYA FOR THE DIRECT EXCHANGE OF PARCELS BY PARCEL POST.
+SIGNED AT CAIRO, FEBRUARY 1ST, 1936, AND AT KUALA LUMPUR, FEBRUARY 29TH, 1936.

-English and Dutch official texts communicated by the Netherlands Minister for Foreign Affairs and by His Majesty's Secretary of State for Foreign Affairs in Great Britain.
-The registration of this Agreement took place July 10th, 1935.
+English official text communicated by His Majesty's Secretary of State for Foreign Affairs in Great Britain.
+The registration of this Agreement took place July 10th, 1936.

-The Post Offices of Malaya and of the Netherlands Indies agree to effect a regular direct exchange of parcels between Malaya and the Netherlands Indies.
+THE POST OFFICES OF MALAYA and EGYPT agree to effect a regular direct exchange of parcels between Malaya and Egypt.

-In this Agreement and the Detailed Regulations appended the expression "Malaya" means the Straits Settlements, the Federated Malay States of Perak, Selangor, Negri Sembilan and Pahang and any Malay State under British Protection which may subsequently form part of the Malayan Postal Union.
+In this Agreement and the Detailed Regulations appended the expression "Malaya" means the Straits Settlements, the Federated Malay States of Perak, Selangor, Pahang and Negri Sembilan and any Malay State under British protection which may subsequently form part of the Malayan Postal Union.

-AGREEMENT.
+AGREEMENT